anshshankar/Resume_Ranker/README.md

 - OpenAI GPT-4 for text analysis
 - PyPDF2 and python-docx for file processing
 - pandas and xlsxwriter for report generation

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request